-NOTICE: If the disk letters are manually assigned from the remaining node(s), the shared disks are simultaneously accessible from both nodes.
+D NOTICE: If the disk letters are manually assigned from the remaining node(s), the shared disks are simultaneously accessible from both nodes.
 To ensure file system integrity and prevent possible data loss before you install the MSCS software, prevent any I/O activity to the shared drives by performing this procedure on one node at a time, and ensure that all other nodes are shut down.

 The number of drive letters required by individual servers in a cluster may vary.
-For best practice, name the shared drives in reverse alphabetical order beginning with the letter z.
+It is recommended that the shared drives be named in reverse alphabetical order beginning with the letter z.